juancarlospaco/nim-telegram-bot/README.md

 Example Static Files plugin: Any file is Ok.

+**Nim-based Plugins:**

+Maybe in the future we implement it, but right now it has few builtin functionalities that if you want to create a new functionality using Nim just send the Pull Request, to be integrated into the Core directly instead of as a Plugin, all functionalities can be Enabled / Disabled from the `config.ini` anyways.

 # CrossCompilation On Demand

 The bot will reply any valid `*.nim` plain text source code file with